 | Cape Tribulation boardwalks | 20–45 min each | Rainforest ecology, photography | Flat, accessible trails |

-| Mount Sorrow Ridge | 5–6 hrs return | Experienced bushwalkers | Steep, challenging; carry water |
+| Mount Sorrow Ridge | 5–6 hrs return | Experienced bushwalkers only | Steep, challenging; carry water |

-| Daintree Discovery Centre | 1–2 hrs | Families, science, canopy views | 23 m tower, audio guide |
+| Daintree Discovery Centre | 1–2 hrs | Families, science, canopy views | 23 m tower, self-guided audio tour |

-| Alexandra Lookout | 10–15 min | Photography, scenic views | Free; just past ferry |
+| Alexandra Lookout | 10–15 min | Photography, scenic views | Free; just past the ferry |

 Wildlife of the Daintree